Medieval period of India: A historical overview

 The trajectory of Indian civilisation transitioned dramatically from the ancient to the medieval era.
 Indigenous kingdoms and empires like the Mauryas and Guptas defined ancient India.
 This era saw the compilation of Hindu scriptures, the flowering of art and architecture symbolised by sites like Ajanta caves, and advancement in science and mathematics.
 It commenced with the 8th-century Arab conquest of Sindh.
 This opened the floodgates for Central Asian Turkic invasions from the 10th century onwards.
 The Delhi Sultanate was established in 1206, marking the rise of Islamic rule on the subcontinent.
 The Sultanate consolidated its monopoly over North India but faced resistance from Hindu kingdoms in the Deccan and South.

 This encounter transformed India’s cultural fabric as conflict and assimilation occurred between Hindu and Islamic traditions.
-While ancient India had seen a relatively indigenous evolution, the early period marked the emergence of composite culture brought about by external influences.
+The Medieval Period of India witnessed the emergence of composite culture, brought about by external influences, marking a shift from the relatively indigenous evolution of ancient India.

 Also Read:-